shaiss/agapi/docs/content-studios-prd/01-content-studios-overview.md

 ## Integration Points

-The Content Studios feature integrates with several existing CircleTube systems:
+The Content Studios feature integrates with several existing Agapi systems:

 1. **Circle System**: For creating and managing studios (specialized circles)
 2. **AI Collective System**: For selecting and assigning existing collectives